DevExpress-Examples/asp-net-mvc-grid-display-detail-data-in-popup-window/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e20051/)**
 <!-- run online end -->

-This example demonstrates how to create a column's template, add a hyperlink to the template, and show a pop-up window with detail grid data on a hyperlink click.
+This example demonstrates how to create a column's template, add a hyperlink to that template, and show a pop-up window with detail grid data on a hyperlink click.

 ![Display detail data in a pop-up window](detailDataInPopup.png)